Mandeep112-prog/DSA-PROBLEMS/README.md

 this folder is created for dsa-problem solving

-Question 1: find greatest number in the array
+Problem 1: find greatest number in the array.
+Problem 2: Linear search